Contributing Data to OBIS-SEAMAP

 Thank you for contributing data to OBIS-SEAMAP!

-Below are summarized steps to register and publish your data through OBIS-SEAMAP.
+Below are summarized steps to submit, register and publish your data through OBIS-SEAMAP.

-* Please see "What are the minimum data fields OBIS-SEAMAP requires?" and "What formats are acceptable for OBIS-SEAMAP?" in this page for more detail.
+* Please see "What are the minimum data fields OBIS-SEAMAP requires?" and "What formats are acceptable for OBIS-SEAMAP?" in this page for more details.

 How it Works:

 Automated data sharing through partners' collections